Are you already using Facebook chatbots in your marketing mix? If not, you might want to consider getting one today.

 Molly recently posted a case study on how she used ManyChat and Facebook Live to reach 1 million organic users.

-So we thought it would be a good idea to take a deeper dive into how she uses ManyChat to engage her audience on social media.
+So we thought it would be a good idea to take a deeper dive into how she uses ManyChat to engage with her target audience on social media.

 When you first interact with the Mollybot, she starts off by letting you know that you’re talking a chatbot.
 She also gives you some quick instructions on how to converse with it.